 Visit Valle Gran Rey

-Valle Gran Rey is not a big city and yet it’s one of the islands most popular.
+Valle Gran Rey is not a big city yet it’s one of the islands most popular.
 You will find Valle Gran Rey in every guide of La Gomera.
 Since the island is not known for its sandy beaches (it’s more rocks than sand).
 The island’s largest beach is located here and it’s a really nice town to be in.
 Nice narrow streets and several restaurants that want you to eat something.

-Walk around, visit the beach with the darker sand, take a walk in the marina and then find a nice place that serves you a cup of coffee (or whatever your choice of drink is).
+Walk around, visit the beach with the darker sand, take a walk in the marina, and then find a nice place that serves you a cup of coffee (or whatever your choice of drink is).
 We would say that this town is great for a couple of days of relaxation.
 Visit Valle Gran Rey while visiting La Gomera.
 If you want to visit a gym, there’s a really nice one located here.

 Walk around in Agulo